 Our Drip Irrigation Tape is the most effective and environmentally friendly way to water your vegetable garden.
-Drip Irrigation Tape allows you to use less water while watering more effectively.
+Drip Tape allows you to use less water while watering more effectively.
 This is because you are only placing water directly where your plants need it — at the roots.
 Because you’re not watering the leaves, disease pressure and pest pressure will be greatly reduced.

 You also will have much fewer weeds between the rows in your vegetable garden.
 With overhead watering, many areas of your garden are unnecessarily watered, which results in watering weed seed and germinated weeds that you don’t want to grow.
 However, with drip irrigation you only place water underneath or beside the plants and you don’t water those spaces between rows.